PacLII Home | Databases | WorldLII | Search | Feedback

 (a) required by law to be in writing; or

-that requirement or description is mets met by an electronic record if the information contained in the electronic record is accessible and is capable of retention for subsequent reference.
+that requirement or description is met by an electronic record if the information contained in the electronic record is accessible and is capable of retention for subsequent reference.

 (2) Subsection (1) applies whether the requirement for the information to be in writing is in the form of an obligation or the law provides consequences if it is not in writing.